AntJanus/WebDevelopment.META/Book/4-Better Developer/4-programming-myths.md

 But will it make you a better developer?
 No, just a less frustrated one.

-## Language X is better than the rest
+###Language X is better than the rest

 There is no holy grail of languages, in fact, every language serves a specific purpose (or many) and has a niche to fill.
 You can easily tell that by the number of users that use it for their projects.
-For instance, both Rubyists and PHP developers like to claim that their language is better while in fact, neither is.
+For instance, both Rubyists and PHP developers like to claim that their language is better while neither really is.
 They both work a little differently, have a different development ecosystem and thus serve a different purpose.
 As much as developers love to bicker, in the end, it's all just a matter of preference.

-Now, that's not to say that some languages are better at some things over others.
+Now, that's not to say that some languages aren't better at some things over others.
 It's common knowledge that if you want to write code that runs fast, VERY fast, you write it in C++ because it's one of the fastest languages that's still high-level enough that coding it in is not a (terrible) struggle.
 If you want to code a website, however, C++ may be a pain and so you look at the web development languages instead, they do their job well.
 If you want to write interactive code in the browser, you'll have to stick with Javascript, no matter what you want to do.

 Otherwise, a lot of the "is it better or not" also depends on your paradigm (so functional programming is *not* fun in PHP), on what you like as far as the syntax goes (like where Python requires indentation), and so on, all very subjective and all very variable.

 So anytime you hear someone say that one language is better than another, add a little "for my specific purposes and my preferences" at the end of that statement.

-## You need to know Math
+###You need to know Math

 Well, yes, and no. Mostly no. Taking Calculus III at College will not make you a great developer, nor a good one, I know I've tried.
 It's completely beside the point.
 Will you be dealing with numbers?
 Yes, but that's just basic high school Algebra.
 At most, you'll be dealing with trying to figure out how efficient your code is in terms of the big "O" but that's just Algebra II/III-level math and it doesn't come up on a daily basis.